StamusNetworks/suricata-language-server/README.md

-One simple way is to use [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) and add the following snippet to your configuration :
+One simple way is to use [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) and add the following snippet to your configuration:

 ```lua
 local suricata_ls_cmd = {vim.fn.expand('$HOME/.local/bin/suricata-language-server')}